Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Concept Validation and Calibration

 The deficiency of the coarse-grid procedure in predicting lift as a function of the TWA is already noticeable in Fig. \ref{fig:annika_braren_cx_cy_TWA_grids}.
 However, it will be further confirmed below by employing the apparent wind scenario.
 For this purpose, the wind force coefficients are projected into the apparent wind direction, and the resulting wind parallel and wind orthogonal components are displayed in Fig. \ref{fig:annika_braren_cx_cy_AWA_grids} on the left and in the center, respectively.
 The predictions of the cross-wind forces of the coarsest grid deviate significantly from the forces on the finer grids and the IDDES reference results, underscoring the importance of sufficient rotor refinement for adequately predicting lift effects.
 In addition, the relative errors of the wind-orthogonal forces between the inviscid and inviscid investigations are shown in the right part of the figure.
 While the two finer grids again lead to errors of $\mathcal{O}(10^1\%)$, the coarsest grid errors tend to be one magnitude higher.

 The following investigations are conducted exclusively on the finest grid.
 In addition to the three considered convection schemes already outlined in Fig. \ref{fig:annika_braren_exemplary_results}, a flux-blending method with 20/80 percent UD/CD is added to the analysis.
 The four different numerical strategies are re-investigated for all 13 wind scenarios, resulting in 13x3=39 additional Eulerian simulations.
 The results are presented in Figs. \ref{fig:annika_braren_cx_cy_TWA_grid2} and \ref{fig:annika_braren_cx_cy_AWA_grid2}, and the presentation aligns with the true and apparent wind scenarios in Figures \ref{fig:annika_braren_cx_cy_TWA_grids}-\ref{fig:annika_braren_cx_cy_AWA_grids}.
-The longitudinal or drag force components are again shown on the left, the lateral or side force components in the middle, and error measures on the right.
-It can be noted that the prediction differences are more minor than those in the previous coarse-grid UD studies.
+The longitudinal or drag force components are again shown on the left, the lateral or lift force components in the middle, and error measures on the right.
+It can be noted that the prediction differences get smaller than those in the previous coarse-grid UD studies.
 Although all lateral forces in Fig. 2 broadly overestimate the IDDES reference results, they generally follow the qualitative curve.
-A similar picture appears for the longitudinal forces, which only deviate qualitatively from the reference results for larger TWA and the TVD method, resulting in errors in the range of 20 percent.
-The apparent wind scenario in Fig. \ref{fig:annika_braren_cx_cy_AWA_grid2} shows that the differences again originate from lift effects, which are still close to, but slightly out of phase with, the reference results for the flux-blending methods but deviate from the IDDES predictions in the case of the TVD-based methods, leading to significantly inflated lift predictions.
+A similar picture appears for the longitudinal forces, which only deviate qualitatively from the reference results for larger TWA and the TVD method, resulting in errors in the up to ten percent for the medium grid.
+The apparent wind scenario in Fig. \ref{fig:annika_braren_cx_cy_AWA_grid2} shows that the differences again originate from lift effects, which are still close to, but slightly out of phase with, the reference results for the flux-blending methods, leading to significantly inflated lift predictions.